SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 DNA, RNA, and protein sequences will all share this same underlying type it will be helpful, in terms of documenting the code, to be able to convey whether a function is meant to work with a particular kind of sequence or another.
-To do this let's make use of the `newtype` declaration which creates type synonyms.
-Using these will convey extra meaning to the reader and help clarify the code's intent.
+To do this let's make use of the `type` declaration which creates type synonyms.
+These should help clarify the code's intent.
 Note that in Haskell a string is a special case of a list, `[]`, one that contains `Char` elements:
 `[Char]`.
 These will be more informative than just `Char` and `string` later on: